 $1.75 Million Settlement for injured Jones Act Seaman

-Paul represented a Jones Act seaman that suffered injury when a toxic ammonia release occurred on a vessel which we has helping to service.
+Paul represented a Jones Act seaman that suffered an injury when a toxic ammonia release occurred on a vessel that we have helping to service.
 The release overtook him causing him to fall and injure his back.
 He ultimately underwent surgery.
 Paul obtained a $1.75 Million settlement once the captain of the vessel transporting the chemicals admitted fault in a deposition Paul took.

 $1.6 Million Recovered for Injured Platform Wireline Operator